hyosung11/Launch-School/Courses/JS120/Lesson-1-Introduction-OOP/notes.md

 ```js
 raceCar.refuel(30);
 ```

-Note that JavaScript won't stop you from changing the fuelLevel property directly instead of calling the refuel method.
+Note that JavaScript won't stop you from changing the `fuelLevel` property directly instead of calling the `refuel` method.
 That's a limitation of JavaScript.
 The OO style strongly discourages changing property values directly.
 Instead, it encourages using methods to interface with the object.
-We can see why that is by looking at the implementation for refuel.
-The fuelLevel property should be a number that's a fraction of 1.
-The refuel method ensures that it never exceeds that value.
-If you only use refuel to increase the fuelLevel of the car, it'll never exceed 1.
-If you directly access and change fuelLevel, though, you may end up violating that restriction.
+We can see why that is by looking at the implementation for `refuel`.
+The `fuelLevel` property should be a number that's a fraction of 1.
+The `refuel` method ensures that it never exceeds that value.
+If you only use `refuel` to increase the `fuelLevel` of the car, it'll never exceed 1.
+If you directly access and change `fuelLevel`, though, you may end up violating that restriction.

 ### Compact Method Syntax